The Best HDR Monitors (2023 Reviews)

 You’ll also find dedicated sRGB and DCI-P3 color modes with adjustable brightness and gamma in case you want to do color-critical work or to view SDR content without over-saturation.

-Further, the monitor has a peak brightness of 1,000-nits and it can sustain 250-nits when displaying a 100% white window, which is brighter than that of any other OLED currently available.
+Further, the monitor has a peak brightness of 1,000-nits and it can sustain 250-nits when displaying a 100% white window.
+Mini LED displays can get significantly brighter, but they don’t have as high contrast ratio due to blooming artifacts.

 The main disadvantage of OLEDs is the risk of image burn-in.